AlexisBDL/StoryManager/README.md

 story merge <ID1> <ID2>
 ```

-Merge two stories that have common references.
+Merge two stories that have common references (command copy duplicate for exemple).
 You need to resolve conflicts if th CLI ask you to choose.
 This command create a new ID for the merged story and the two lastes stories will be replaced by it
 ______________________________
 ```
 story copy <ID> <value>